christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch13_security.md

 Bitcoin transactions over an open public channel, such as unsecured WiFi or Bluetooth, with no loss of security.

-Bitcoin's decentralized security model puts a lot of power in the hands of the users.
+Bitcoin’s decentralized security model puts a lot of power in the hands of the users.
 With that power comes responsibility for maintaining the secrecy of their keys.
 For most users that is not easy to do, especially on general-purpose computing devices such as internet-connected smartphones or laptops.
-Although Bitcoin's decentralized model prevents the type of mass compromise seen with credit cards, many users are not able to adequately secure their keys and get hacked, one by one.
+Although Bitcoin’s decentralized model prevents the type of mass compromise seen with credit cards, many users are not able to adequately secure their keys and get hacked, one by one.

-==== Developing Bitcoin Systems Securely
+#### Developing Bitcoin Systems Securely

 A critical principle
 for Bitcoin developers is decentralization.
 Most developers will be familiar with centralized security models and might be tempted to apply these models to their Bitcoin applications, with disastrous results.

-Bitcoin's security relies on decentralized control over keys and on independent transaction validation by users.
-If you want to leverage Bitcoin's security, you need to ensure that you remain within the Bitcoin security model.
-In simple terms: don't take control of keys away from users and don't outsource validation.
+Bitcoin’s security relies on decentralized control over keys and on independent transaction validation by users.
+If you want to leverage Bitcoin’s security, you need to ensure that you remain within the Bitcoin security model.
+In simple terms: don’t take control of keys away from users and don’t outsource validation.

 For example, many early Bitcoin exchanges concentrated all user funds in a single "hot" wallet with keys stored on a single server.
 Such a design